Jobs to be Done at GitLab

 Job Stories

-Paint points must:
+Pain points must:

-• Express a need, not a solution
+• Express needs, not solutions

 • Be concrete, not abstract

-• Be measured quantitatively, not anecdotal
+• Be measurable, not anecdotal

 Job Story Format